CycloneDX/transparency-exchange-api/discovery/readme.md

 The TEI can be shown in the software itself, in shipping documentation, in web pages and app stores.
 TEI is unique for a product, not a version of a software.
 The TEI consist of three core parts

 A TEI belongs to a single product.
-A product can have multiple TEIs - like one with a EAN barcode and one with the vendor's product number.
+A product can have multiple TEIs - like one with a EAN/UPC barcode and one with the vendor's product number.

 ### TEI syntax